CompuTec/computec-docs/docs/processforce/user-guide/inventory/pick-receipt-for-a-batch-managed-items.md

     ![Pick Receipt for a Batch Managed Items](./media/pick-receipt-for-a-batch-managed-items/ctrl-tab.png)

-- Here we can check generated Batch number or divide receipt goods into different batches:
+- Here, we can check generated Batch number or divide receipt goods into different batches:

     ![Pick Receipt for a Batch Managed Items](./media/pick-receipt-for-a-batch-managed-items/pick-receipt-batches-quantity-divided.png)